Menorca

 Menorca is the european territory with the highest density of archaeological remains.
 2,000 prehistoric sites have been catalogued, which makes the island a true open-air museum.
 The footprints left by our ancient inhabitants still continue living in the prehistoric settlements of the island, with megalithic constructions formed by large stones, which are among the most unique in the world.

+However, Menorca is not only rich in remains of the Bronze Age.
+We can also find important sites, monuments and ethnological material from all eras.
 The Camí de Cavalls itself is an important part of the historical heritage of Menorca, and since it is a living heritage, perhaps it is more alive today than ever before.